ncols-bytes/T2-framework/README.md

     	└── type_vocab.txt
 ```

 Please note that the `train.table_col_type.json` file in the link has been truncated, causing the JSON format to be corrupted.
-You need to modify the end of this JSON file to restore its correct format.
+You need to modify the end of `train.table_col_type.json` to restore its correct format.

 ### 2. GitTables data